bbauska/W3Cx-2of5/README.md

 <h3 id="ch1-3-2">1.3.2 Programming “Hello HTML”</h3>
 <!------------------------------------------------------------------------------------------------>
 <p>
-You can build and edit your HTML pages by either using online editors or editors that you can install on your machine, like Visual Studio Code.
+You can build and edit your HTML pages by either using online editors or editors that you can install on your machine, like Visual Studio Code.</p>

 <h4>Using online editors:</h4>
 <p>